Towards practical and error-robust quantum position verification: Introduction

 In the current work, we advance the study of loss-tolerant QPV with the following results: \begin{itemize} \item We present a new fully-loss tolerant protocol: QPV$_{\textsf{SWAP}}$, which is based on the SWAP test~\cite{buhrman_quantum_2001}.
-The new protocol compares favorably to Lim et al.'s protocol~\cite{lim_loss-tolerant_2016} in terms of ease of implementation using linear optics, by requiring only a single beam splitter -- the Hong-Ou-Mandel effect can be viewed as equivalent to the SWAP test \cite{garcia2013swap}. \item We prove fully loss tolerant security by formulating possible attacks as a semi-definite program (SDP), and show that the protocol is secure against unentangled attackers that are allowed a single round of simultaneous (classical) communication.
+The new protocol compares favorably to Lim et al.'s protocol~\cite{lim_loss-tolerant_2016} in terms of ease of implementation using linear optics, by requiring only a single, non-polarizing beam splitter -- the Hong-Ou-Mandel effect can be viewed as equivalent to the SWAP test \cite{jex2004comparing, garcia-escartin_swap_2013} so that, physically speaking, our protocol is based on two-photon interference.\footnote{The protocol uses two input photons, one generated by each verifier.} \item We prove fully loss tolerant security by formulating possible attacks as a semi-definite program (SDP), and show that the protocol is secure against unentangled attackers who can communicate only classically.

-Additionally, we show that the attack probability decays exponentially under \emph{parallel repetition}: when attackers respond to a size $k$ subset out of $n$ parallel rounds, pretending photon loss on the other inputs, their probability of a successful attack still decays exponentially in~$k$.
-Such a parallel repetition is not known for the protocol of~\cite{lim_loss-tolerant_2016}, and this is the first parallel repetition theorem for fully loss tolerant QPV.

-We obtain this result by constructing an SDP formulation of the $n$-fold parallel repetition of the problem, constructing a dual of this SDP for variable $n$, and then finding a point in the generalized dual problem. \item We also show that creating a fully loss tolerant QPV protocol which requires superlinear entanglement (in the number of qubits involved) is impossible.
-This follows directly from a simple observation: if there is no limit to the loss, the adversaries can attempt quantum teleportation and guess the teleportation corrections, claiming `no photon' if the guess is incorrect. \end{itemize}